 The true cost

-, when you factor in recruiting and training expenses, finding a substitute can cost six to nine months of the employee’s salary.
+According to some studies, when you factor in recruiting and training expenses, finding a substitute can cost six to nine months of the employee’s salary.

 And the cost of replacing a highly paid employee requiring specialized training climbs dramatically — it’s 213 percent of the annual salary, according to a report by the Center for American Progress.